zakagan/WordFormable/README.md

 	w : 1
 	```

+This visualization ommits characters with zero values.

+2. The inital character table is copied into a secondary table that will be used for comparisons.

+3. The text file is opened, and its contents are parsed into individual characters.
+A word's character length is kept in a running count, with each word assumed at the start to be formable

-4. Each newly found word token is also broken down character to character, and then the base string table is consulted.
-If that character's frequency value in the table is greater than zero, the value is decremented by one and the alogrithm proceeds.
-Otherwise the word is not formable and the algorithm proceeds to the next token.
+5. Each character is compared with the secondary base string character table.
+If that character's frequency value in the table is greater than zero, its value is decremented by one and the alogrithm proceeds.
+Otherwise the word is unformable and the algorithm will continue to read characters until it determines the start of a new token.

-5. If the end of the token is sucessfully reached, the formable word counter is incremented.
+5. If the running character count is non-zero and a tokenizer is read, then the end of the token has been sucessfully reached.
+The word token count is incremented.
+If the word has not been found to be unformable by this point, the formable word counter is incremented.

-6. The base string character table recopied to prepare for the next word token.
+6. The running count is reset and secondary base string character table is recopied from the initial table to prepare for the next word token.

-7. The percentage of formed words is calculated based on the two counters, and returned via the command line.
-The file is then closed.
+7. The percentage of formed words is calculated based on the formable count and the number of word tokens, and returned via the command line.
+The file is then closed and the memory used for the character tables is freed.

 ### Computational Complexity:

 Each word token needs to be checked with the character table, character by character.
-Before this can be done, the table needs to be refilled from the base string in order to properly keep track for the frequency of characters.
-So each check depends on the length of the word token and the length of the base string (call it K).
-Then if there are N words in the textfile with average length M, the complexity is O(N(K+M)).
+Before this can be done, the table needs to be recopied from the base string in order to properly keep track for the frequency of characters.
+If the table used for comparisions was refilled directly from the base string, it's computation time would depend on the length of the base string.
+But instead this table is recopied from the orginal character table, which is filled from reading the base string only once, on initialization.
+Since the size of the ASCII table is constant at 128 characters, reloading the comparision table requires constant time.

+So each check within the main loop depends on the average length of words within the text file M. Then if there are N words in the textfile, the complexity is O(N*M).

 More On WordPercentPrecompute
 -------

-The third solution stores character tables within a hash map.
-Collisions are resolved via chaining.
+The third solution stores every formable character table within a hash map, with collisions resolved via chaining.
+As one might imagine, the longer the base string the larger the total amount of formable character tables.
+In fact, the number of tables within the hash map increases exponentially with the base string's length.
+Thus this solution is best suited for cases with short base strings and a larger number of words in the text file.

 ### Basic algorithm:

+1. A hash map is intialized, with each entry able to hold a node structure containing a character table.
+By default the load factor is aproximately 25%, but the number of buckets can be determined manually when the routine is executed.

+2. The power set of the base string character table is generated, and each element is saved into the hash map.
+This algorithm is a slight varietion of another of my C projects.
+For more detail on calculating the power set of strings, see this repo: PowerSetString.

+3. A character table is initalized in order to compare processed word tokens with the contents of the hash map.

+4. The text file is opened, and its contents is parsed character by character.
+Each character is added to the character table, and a running total of the word token length is incremented.

+5. If the running word length is nozero and a new tokenizer is encountered, the total word counter is incremented.
+If the running word length is also less than that of the base string, the character table that was being filled is then checked with the hasp map.

+7. If there is a hash map miss then the word is not formable.
+If there is a hash map hit then the entry is further checked to see if the two tables (the one recently filled by the token and the hash map entry) match.
+If they do then the formable count is incremented.
+If not the hash map entry is checked for any chained nodes (caused by collisions to this hash map entry).
+If they exist this step repeats until either a positive match is found or all chained nodes have been investifated.
+If no match is found then the formable count is not incremented.

+8. At the completion of comparing with the hash map the character table is cleared and the running word length is reset to prepare for the next word token.

+9. The percentage of formed words is calculated based on the formable count and the number of word tokens, and returned via the command line.
+The file is then closed, and then the memory used for the comparision character table and the hash map is freed.

 ### Computational Complexity:

+Because the power set of the base string must be generated, long base strings will result much higher time and space complexities.
+If the length of the base string is K, then the time complexity for claculating the power set will b O(2^K).

+The lower the load factor on the hash map, the fewer collisions and the faster it will be to fill and read character tables from it.
+This is why the load factor defaults to about 25%, without manually specifying the number of buckets.
+However, this means that the size of the hash map also scales exponentially: if there are 2^K entries it will default to (2^(K+1))-1 buckets.

+Once it comes to using the hash map for comparisions, looking up a character table is only O(1).
+However if the hash map entry is nonempty, each node's character table must be compared until a matching table is found or the entry is out of nodes.

+Best case scenario is that there are few collisions.
+If there are a low number of formable words within the textfile,